-A blood transfusion is often done when a person has lost blood because of an injury or during surgery.
+A blood transfusion may be done when you have lost blood because of an injury or during surgery.
 It can also be done because of diseases or conditions that affect the blood.
 Blood is made up of several different parts (blood products).
 You may receive some or all of these blood products during a transfusion.
 Blood for transfusion is usually donated from another person (donor).
 Strict measures are taken to make sure that donated blood is safe before it's given to you.
 This sheet helps you understand how a blood transfusion is done.
-Your health care provider will discuss your condition with you and answer your questions.
+Your healthcare provider will discuss your condition with you and answer your questions.

 The parts of blood